-The use of percentages below the EAR as a measure of an inadequate intakes is effective if the distribution of nutrient requirements is symmetrical around the EAR.
+Using the percentage of a population with intakes below the EAR as a measure of inadequate intakes is effective if the distribution of nutrient requirements is symmetrical around the EAR.
 For most vitamins and minerals this is the case, with the exception of iron; iron requirements are skewed due to higher requirements for women of childbearing age.
 Therefore, although this skewing is not expected to have a significant effect on assessments of iron, any outcomes for iron against the EAR have been treated with caution.